OpenSourceRaidGuild/tutorial-quest/README.md

 # Hi :wave: Welcome to the OSS Raid Group :crossed_swords:

+### `Find Target` :dart: `Communicate` :satellite: `Raid` :crossed_swords: `Push Code` :tada:

-The OSS Raid Group is what happens when you combine MMORPGs, Programming, and Open Source Software - a group dedicated to defeating the Raid Bosses of OSS
+The OSS Raid Group is what happens when you combine MMORPGs, Programming, and Open Source Software - a group dedicated to defeating the Raid Bosses of OSS!

 For those who aren't aware of these 'gamer' terms, and even those that are; here are the definitions we use when operating as a Raid Group.